olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 We'll trigger this workflow when a `pull_request` "closed" event occurs - meaning when a PR is closed.
 See
 [this reference](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)
-for a full list of events that trigger Github workflows.
+for a full list of events that trigger `GitHub` workflows.
 Next, let's define a job, we'll call it `deploy docs`.
 We only want to trigger our workflow if a PR is merged, so we add the following
 condition: